CelestialCartographers/Ahorn/README.md

 ### Cross-platform manual installation

 First, [install Julia if you haven't already](https://julialang.org/downloads/).
-You need at least Julia 0.6.
+You need Julia 0.6.

 The easiest way to install Ahorn would be to download [the installer `install_ahorn.jl`](https://raw.githubusercontent.com/CelestialCartographers/Ahorn/master/install_ahorn.jl) (Right-click the link and press "Save as...") and run it with Julia.
 Just follow its instructions.
 Ahorn and Maple are installed using Julia's `Pkg` system.
 The installer will also download and install required dependencies, so grab yourself a glass of juice while you wait.
 ```sh